ksu-cs-textbooks/cis400/content/1-object-orientation/02-polymorphism/07-csharp-collections.md

 jumpables.Add(new Kangaroo());
 ```

+## Collection Interfaces

+The C# language and system libraries also define a number of interfaces that apply to custom collections.
+Implementing these interfaces allows different kinds of data structures to be utilized in a standardized way.

 ### The IEnumerable<T> Interface

-Collections in C# typically implement the `IEnumerable<T>` interface, which requires the collection to implement one method:
+The first of these is the `IEnumerable<T>` interface, which requires the collection to implement one method:

 * `public IEnumerator<T> GetEnumerator()`